mjstrobl/WEXEA/README.md

 32GB of RAM are required (it may work with 16, but not tested) and it should take around 48 hours to finish with a full Wikipedia dump.

+## Issues

+There are a few issues I'm working on:

+- Memory requirement is too high.
+It does not make sense to keep all dictionaries in memory.
+- Sentence break up is not good enough.
+The nltk sentence tokenizer has to be replaced.
+- Our rule-based approach of finding new entities, which cannot be found in Wikipedia can be improved.
+- 48 hours is too slow.
+Once the Wikipedia dump (XML) is parsed, it should be possible to parallelize article processing to speed up the approach significantly.

 ## Citation (bibtex)

 @InProceedings{strobl-trabelsi-zaiane:2020:LREC,